acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **What this accelerator tells you**: Which programs use IMS (IBM's hierarchical database system), what types of database calls they make, and how complex the IMS usage is across your codebase.

 **Why it matters**: IMS is one of the most complex components to migrate from mainframes.
-Understanding how extensively your applications use IMS—and which specific features they rely on—is critical for planning database migration strategies, estimating effort, and identifying high-risk programs.
+Understanding how extensively your applications depend on IMS—and which specific features they rely on—is critical for estimating IMS migration complexity, prioritizing work, and supporting architecture decisions on database strategies.

 **How to use the output**: Share the IMS Impact Report with database architects, migration planners, and project leadership.
 Use it to prioritize which programs to tackle first, estimate the complexity of database conversion work, and identify programs that may need significant refactoring.
+The structured data supports architecture documentation and feeds into modernization planning discussions.

 ---